 The Untokening centers the lived experiences of people, particularly leaders from marginalized identities as well as leaders who are actively engaging, organizing and advocating alongside people within marginalized communities, to address mobility justice and equity.

 For too long, dominant narratives in mobility advocacy have drawn from the experiences of the most privileged.
 In advocacy spaces, questions of equity are often treated as an afterthought or sidebar.
 Advocates “from diverse backgrounds” are often invited to the table to speak on behalf of an “underserved” population.
 While our own personal experiences or those of the people we represent are generally welcomed as anecdotal insight or emotional touchstones, that input is often set aside if it challenges the mainstream agenda.

 The Untokening is a multiracial collective of individuals who know from our varying engagements with active transportation advocacy that de-centering whiteness in our movement space is the next step toward equitable mobility.
 We aim to develop networks, trainings, and resources that support BIPOC (Black, Indigenous, People of Color) movement leaders who want to bring their lived experiences within marginalized communities into their professional work.

-We're currently organizing our next gathering — Untokening California — coming up November 4, 2017 in Los Angeles.
-Learn more and APPLY here!
+Learn more and apply to attend our next convening: Untokening California, coming up November 4, 2017 in Los Angeles.

 The Untokening is building a mobility justice movement by: